azureleaf/reveal/md/aws.md

   - Lightsail is highly pre-configured, and it can't be changed
   - Lightsail service can't be linked to other AWS services with ease
   - Lightsail can't be scaled according to the requests

 >>>

+## Compute: Why use Elastic Beanstalk?

+- Automatically configure the programming language-specific env
+  - e.g. PHP, Laravel, etc.
+- Automatically configure the necessary AWS services:
+  - EC2 Instance
+  - Auto Scaling Group
+  - Load Balancer
+  - CloudWatch

+>>>

+## Compute: Notes on Elastic Beanstalk

+- EC2 instance which is related to EB can't be stopped, seemingly
+- EB service can't be halted; it must be terminated not to consume AWS resources.

+>>>